lawofcycles/spark-playground/README.md

-# container def for  Spark Play Ground
+This is simple container base Apache Spark playground